mmondics/ocpz-compliance-operator/README.md

     apiGroup: compliance.openshift.io/v1alpha1
     ```

-    Creating this `ScanSettingBinding` will initiate a compliance scan using the `ocp4-cis-node` and `ocp4-cis` profiles and the default `ScanSetting` you looked at above.
+    Creating this ScanSettingBinding will initiate a compliance scan using the `ocp4-cis-node` and `ocp4-cis` profiles and the default ScanSetting you looked at above.

 1. **Start a compliance scan by creating the ScanSettingBinding:**

     `oc create -f ssb-cis.yaml -n openshift-compliance`

-    Creating the `ScanSettingBinding` automatically generates three `ComplianceScan` objects that correspond to the profiles in the `ScanSetting`, one for the overall cluster, one for the control plane nodes, and one for the compute nodes.
+    Creating the ScanSettingBinding automatically generates three ComplianceScan objects that correspond to the profiles in the ScanSetting, one for the overall cluster, one for the control plane nodes, and one for the compute nodes.

-    The `ComplianceScan` objects will progress until they reach the `DONE` phase.
+    The ComplianceScan objects will progress until they reach the `DONE` phase.

 1. **Check the status of the ComplianceScans:**